 Bold vs. Strong

-Perhaps not, strong is a logical state, and bold is a physical state.
-Logical states separate presentation from the content, and by doing so allows for it to be expressed in many different ways, perhaps instead of rendering some text as bold you want to render it red, or a different size, or underlined, or whatever.
+Perhaps not; strong is a logical state, and bold is a physical state.
+Logical states separate presentation from the content, and by doing so allow for it to be expressed in many different ways.
+Perhaps instead of rendering some text as bold you want to render it red, or a different size, or underlined, or whatever.
 It makes more sense to change the presentational properties of strong than it does bold.
-This is because bold is a physical state, there is no separation of presentation and content, and making bold do anything other than bold text would be confusing and illogical.
+This is because bold is a physical state; there is no separation of presentation and content, and making bold do anything other than bold text would be confusing and illogical.

 It is important to note that <b></b> does have other uses, when one wants to draw attention without increasing importance.